 How can attorneys ensure the confidentiality of deposition transcripts?

 Attorneys can maintain confidentiality by seeking protective orders, negotiating confidentiality agreements, and redacting sensitive parts of the transcripts.
-These strategies help in controlling access and ensuring secure handling of the information contained within transcripts.
+These strategies help control access and ensure the secure handling of the information contained within transcripts.